Dorumin/family.js/README.md

 ```
 where `member` is one of dad, mom, son, pr daughter.

 Violently murders a member of the family, you monster.
-Returns true if the execution succeded, or false if it cannot be completed, either because the member is missing, or it would reduce the children or parent list to zero.
+Returns true if the execution succeded, or false if it cannot be completed because the member is missing.

 #### Add a family member

-###### adopt
+##### adopt
 ```javascript
 family.adopt(child);
 ```